jinchi2013/shopping-cart-for-Insticator/ShoppingCart/shopping-cart/README.md

-# Please review the test at break point between 414px - 550px.
+# Please review the sample at break point between 414px - 550px.
 I only implemented the style in that pix period.

 # npm install to get all the dependencys